I consider myself to be a coffee lover, or perhaps addict is more correct.

 Most days after a run or yoga session, my go-to drink is a Bullet Proof Coffee.

-I had no idea how little I knew about one of my favorite beverages until a recent visit to Caroma, run by Valentin Hofer, Italy’s first Coffee Sommelier.
-Here’s a look into the world’s favorite beverage:
+On top of the exercise high, I crave that caffeine high!
+I had no idea how little I knew about one of my favourite beverages until a recent visit to Caroma.

-- Coffee is the world’s 2nd largest traded commodity.
+- It’s the world’s 2nd largest traded commodity.
 Oil is first.

 - The longer that coffee beans have been roasted – the healthier they are.

 4. It was said that coffee was discovered by a goat herder in Ethiopia in the 1500s.
 He saw his goats eating coffee cherries.
 Afterwards, he observed a change in their behaviour and shared his findings with some monks.

 They experimented with brewing the cherries like they were brewing tea.
 It should come as no surprise, that after they drank it, they couldn’t fall asleep.

 The rest is history.
 Well almost.
 We don’t know when or who started roasting it.